StevenUpForever/leetcode-java/README.md

 The LeetCode implementations in Java sorted by number

-problem title as the class name
+problem's title as the class name

-With as many possible solutions which from brute force solution to optimized solution (by time complexity and real runtime)
+With as many possible solutions which from brute force to optimized solutions (by time complexity and real runtime)

-Include explanations and time/space analysis
+Include explanations and time/space complexity analysis

 ## Source code